Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Experiments

 \paragraph{Model performance.} ~ We evaluate the performance of \ours by investigating its ability to decode the body types (`Type'), body interaction (`Int'), as well as all possible combinations (`All') of them.
 The experiments are performed under the domain generalization scheme where the body mass distribution of the testing set (T) is different from that of the training set (S).

-We benchmark \ours with a transformer with the same depth and amount of heads that considers the population (create the population representation) right from the start of the model.
+We benchmark \ours with a transformer \cite{ye2021representation} with the same depth and amount of heads that considers the population (create the population representation) right from the start of the model.
 As shown in Table~\ref{table:synthetic}, \ours consistently outperforms the baseline model (BM) in all cases, where our model showed significant advantage over the baseline when predicting $\approx 100$ classes (the `Type' and `All' in three-body setting are 90 and 360 classes, respectively).
-The advantages of the architecture are especially apparent when it comes to the three-body chaotic systems: as the system trajectories provide much higher variability and are highly sensitive to the initial conditions (as body types), our model provide a significantly better inference performance by analyzing the individual dynamics separately to provide a stable representation space for each individuals.
+The advantages of the architecture are especially apparent when it comes to the three-body chaotic systems: as the system trajectories provide much more variability and are highly sensitive to the initial conditions (as body types), our model provides significantly better performance by analyzing the individual dynamics separately to provide a stable representation space for each individual.

 We visualized both the individual and population latent space in Figure~\ref{fig-synthetic}(C) for the two-body systems.
 Our individual-module successfully distinguishes different types of bodies, while the population-module further separates different systems by learning the interaction of bodies.
 We refer readers to Appendix~\ref{appendix:synthetic} for visualizations of the three-body systems.
 On the top-right corner, we show the OT distance matrix that is produced by our individual-based evaluation method on the test set.
-The matrix can clearly quantify the similarity between bodies, which tells the different types of individuals.
+The matrix can clearly quantify the similarity between bodies, and reveals the different types of individuals.